-Of course we should all be using broad-spectrum, SPF 30+ sun screen every day, but sometimes sunburns do happen.
+Of course we should all be using broad-spectrum, SPF 30+ sunscreen every day, but sometimes sunburns do happen.
 If it happens to you, try these all natural remedies for relief.

 Aloe vera lotion and gel is probably the most popular sunburn soother.
 It is antibacterial and helps stimulate the immune system.
 Aloe vera can be very soothing as it helps your skin heal.

 Lotions, creams, and oils with antioxidants like vitamin C and vitamin E cream can help heal damaged skin.
-Creams and ointments with Calendula, a healing plants with antibacterial, anti-inflammatory, antifungal, and antiviral properties, can also help sunburned skin heal.
+Creams and ointments with Calendula, a healing plant with antibacterial, anti-inflammatory, antifungal, and antiviral properties, can also help sunburned skin heal.